HTTPArchive/almanac.httparchive.org/src/content/en/2025/webassembly.md

   )
 }}

+SIMD is a new feature and isn't yet available in all browsers with WebAssembly support.
+In the Year 2021, We had found SIMD extension usage in 20 Wasm modules on desktop and 21 Wasm modules on mobile clients, This feature usage is now increased with 2265 Wasm modules on desktop and 2470 on mobile clients.

 With respect to the total extension usage in Year 2021, It is observed that total extension usage in 2025 drastically ~61 times more on desktop clients and ~80 times more on mobile based clients.
 To make the usage of very complex tasks, the WebAssembly, We have marked the Bulk Memory stats are increased  to 8936 times higher on desktop and 25,512 times higher on mobile clients with respect to Year 2021 stats.

 ## Conclusions

-There is a significant increase in the number of webpages using this technology for serverless, containerisation, machine learning components and plug-n-play types of applications.
+There is a significant increase in the number of webpages using this technology for serverless, containerization, machine learning components and plug-n-play types of applications.
 The future of WebAssembly could be as a niche web technology, but as an entirely mainstream runtime on a wide range of other platforms.
 WebAssembly runtime (multi-language, lightweight, secure) are making it a popular choice for a wider range of non-browser applications for agnostic platforms.

 Despite being a niche technology, WebAssembly is already adding value to the web.
 There are a number of web applications that benefit greatly from this technology.
 However, web applications are often not visible to the ‘crawl’ which forms the basis of this study.